With over 400 5-star reviews, this chicken tortilla soup is one of our most highly-rated soup recipes on the blog!

 Chicken Tortilla Soup Ingredients

-• Tomatoes – use canned diced tomatoes, fire-roasted diced tomatoes, or use fresh diced tomatoes w/ their juices
+- Tomatoes – use canned diced tomatoes, fire-roasted diced tomatoes, or use fresh diced tomatoes w/ their juices.

-• Chilies -For ease, we use canned mild green chilies , but feel free to use a fresh poblano chili
+- Chilies -For ease, we use canned mild green chilies , but feel free to use a fresh poblano chili

-• Chicken – boneless chicken thighs offer up great richness, while boneless chicken breast keeps this light and lean; both work great.
+- Chicken – boneless chicken thighs offer up great richness, while boneless chicken breast keeps this light and lean; both work great.

-• We love using dry black beans if using the instant pot or canned black beans in the stovetop version, but both work in either instance.
+- Beans: We love using dry black beans if using the instant pot or canned black beans in the stovetop version, but both work in either instance.
 You can also leave the beans out completely or sub corn.

-• Fresh Lime Juice and cilantro elevate.
+- Fresh Lime Juice and cilantro elevate.

-• Spices: in addition to the Mexican seasonings, adding a little chipotle here elevates.
+- Spices: in addition to the Mexican seasonings, adding a little chipotle here elevates.
 Use ground chipotle or the adobo sauce from the can for a delicious smoky heat!

-How to Make Chicken Tortilla Soup (Stovetop)
+How to Make Chicken Tortilla Soup on the Stovetop

 In a large Dutch oven or soup pot, saute onions, garlic, carrots and celery, in olive oil, for 5 minutes over medium heat.
 Add the chicken (whole), tomatoes, black beans, and chilies.